Stanford-ILIAD/emergent-prosociality-through-gifting/readme.md

 # Gifting

 This directory is supplementary material for the IJCAI 2021 paper:

 Woodrow Z. Wang\*, Mark Beliaev\*, Erdem Bıyık\*, Daniel A. Lazar, Ramtin Pedarsani, Dorsa Sadigh.
 "Emergent Prosociality in Multi-Agent Games Through Gifting"

-All relevant citations for methods used are found in the paper's list of references
+All relevant citations for methods used are found in the paper's list of references.

 ## Requirements